-- The installation or replacement of the gas piping and connection, installation, repair, or servicing of the equipment.
+- ♦The installation or replacement of the gas piping and connection, installation, repair, or servicing of the equipment.
 Qualified installation personnel must be experienced in such work, familiar with all precautions required, and have complied with all requirements of state or local authorities having jurisdiction.
-Reference National Fuel Gas Code, NFPA 54 or latest edition or ANSI Z223.1 or latest edition, Section 1.4. - The installation of electrical wiring from the electric meter, main control box, or service outlet to the appliance.
-Qualified installation personnel must be experienced in such work, familiar with all precautions required, and have complied with all requirements of state or local authorities having jurisdiction.
+Reference National Fuel Gas Code, NFPA 54or latest edition or ANSI Z223.1 or latest edition, Section 1.4. - ♦The installation of electrical wiring from the electric meter, main control box, or service outletto the appliance.
+Qualified installation personnel must be experienced in such work, familiarwith all precautions required, and have complied with all requirements of state or local authorities having jurisdiction.
 Reference National Electrical Code, ANSI/NFPA 70 or latest edition.
 In Canada, Canadian Electrical Code Pan I (Std.
-22.1 or latest). - The installation of gas heated units in Canada.
-Qualified installation personnel should comply with the Installation Codes for Gas Burning Appliances and Equipment, (CAN-I-B 149.1 and B-149.2) and any local codes or approvals. - The installation of washers equipped with casters.
-These washers shall be made with a connector that complies with the Standard for Connectors for Movable Gas Appliances, ANSI Z2 1.69 or latest, and a quick-connect device that complies with the Standard for Quick-Disconnect Devices for use with gas fuel, ANSI Z2 1.41 or latest. - Water and waste piping and connections shall comply with the International Plumbing Code, International Code Council (ICC) or the Uniform Plumbing Code, International Association of Plumbing and Mechanical Officials (IAPMO).
-NSF/ANSI 3-2009 - Douglas Machines Corp. highly discourages the use of tankless or demand water heating units as a hot water supply for our machines.
-They typically are not properly sized nor can they meet the demand required by our machines.
+22.1 or latest). - ♦The installation of gas heated units in Canada.
+Qualified installation personnel should comply with the Installation Codes for Gas Burning Appliances and Equipment, (CAN-I-B 149.1 and B-149.2) and any local codes or approvals. - ♦The installation of washers equipped with casters.
+These washers shall be made with a connector that complies with the Standard for Connectors for Movable Gas Appliances, ANSI Z2 1.69 or latest, and a quick-connect device that complies with the Standard for Quick-Disconnect Devices for use with gas fuel.
+ANSI Z2 1.41 or latest. - ♦Water and waste piping and connections shall comply with the International Plumbing Code, International Code Council (ICC) or the Uniform Plumbing Code, International As- sociation of Plumbing and Mechanical Officials (IAPMO), and NSF/ANSI 3-2009.
+All waterand waste piping must be sized in accordance with the associated installation drawings. - Douglas Machines Corp. highly discourages the use of tankless or demand water heating units as a hot water supply for our machines.
+They typically are not properlysized, nor can they meet the demand required by our machines.